Saw-titan/cutodo-list/README.md

 ## 💡 Features

-- Add and delete tasks
+- Add and strikethrough tasks
 - Mark tasks as complete ✅
-- Simple, responsive, and aesthetic UI
+- Simple and aesthetic UI
 - Built with love and clean code 💻❤️

 ---